Malcolm McDowell: Acting

 McDowell initially secured work as an extra with the Royal Shakespeare Company.
 He made his film debut as school rebel Mick Travis in if....
 (1968) by British director Lindsay Anderson.
-A landmark of British countercultural cinema, the BFI named if.... the 12th greatest British film of the 20th century.
+A landmark of British countercultural cinema, the BFI named if.... the 12th-greatest British film of the 20th century.
 McDowell's next roles were in Figures in a Landscape (1970) and The Raging Moon (1971).
 His performance in if.... caught the attention of Stanley Kubrick, who cast McDowell for the lead in A Clockwork Orange (1971), adapted from the novel by Anthony Burgess.
-He gained massive acclaim for his performance as Alex DeLarge, a young sadist who undergoes brainwashing by the British government in a near future society.
+He gained massive acclaim for his performance as Alex DeLarge, a young, antisocial hoodlum who undergoes brainwashing by the British government in a near future society.
 He was nominated for a Golden Globe, a National Society of Film Critics Award, and a New York Film Critics Circle Award as Best Actor.
+Of the Clockwork Orange performance, film critic Pauline Kael wrote that McDowell played the character "exuberantly, with the power and slyness of a young Cagney."

 He worked with Anderson again for O Lucky Man!
 (1973, also wrote), which was inspired by McDowell's experience working as a coffee salesman, and Britannia Hospital (1982).
 McDowell regularly appeared on British television productions in the 1970s in adaptations of theatre classics, one example being with Laurence Olivier in The Collection (1976), as part of the series Laurence Olivier Presents.
 He starred in Aces High (1976) and co-starred in Voyage of the Damned (1976), and as Dornford Yates' gentleman hero Richard Chandos in She Fell Among Thieves (1978) and the title character in Caligula (1979).
 He made his Hollywood debut as H. G. Wells in Time After Time (1979).
 He has often portrayed antagonists, later remarking on his career playing film villains: "I suppose I'm primarily known for that but in fact, that would only be half of my career if I was to top it all up".
 In his biography Anthony Burgess: A Life, author Roger Lewis commented on McDowell's later career: "his pretty-boy looks faded and he was condemned to playing villains in straight-to-video films that turn up on Channel 5".